 Since I have somewhat ditched wearing makeup after getting the skin infection, sometimes all I use while going out is this powder, a lip ink, an eye brow pencil and a liquid liner and I really like how the look turns out.

-The powder comes in 4 shades : #10 Transparent, #21 Light Beige, #23 Natural Beige, #40 Lavender and I’ve got mine in Transparent Beige which is not completely transparent and feels a little chalky on my wheatish skin because of the presence of the Titanium Dioxide.
-It’s not exactly the ghastly chalky, but more like a white finish which don’t bother me much, except I prefer the dewy look over the matt finish, so I spray on some mist and the chalky feeling goes away.
+The powder comes in 4 shades : #10 Transparent, #21 Light Beige, #23 Natural Beige, #40 Lavender and I’ve got mine in Transparent Beige, which can look a little chalky if over-applied (because of the presence of Titanium Dioxide), not that ghastly chalky, but more like a white finish.
+However, since I prefer the dewy look over the matt finish, I spray on some mist and the chalky feeling goes away.
 Since my skin type is normal, I feel like oily skin beauties will be more benefited better from this powder and they won’t probably face the chalky feeling as well.

 Overall, I’m LOVING this powder.
 The mildly chalky feeling doesn’t bother me since I’m aware that it’s because of the presence of Titanium Dioxide which I’m thankful for.
 However, people who adore the dewy look might not be a huge fan, I mean I adore the dewy look myself but the texture of this powder got me hooked enough to overlook the matt finish but some people might prefer the dewy glow over the texture.
 I think this powder has a shimmery version for them.
 To conclude, I think this product is perfect for oily skin beauties and for beauties that prefer the no shine, matt finish look.